0xfengkai/banntopus/README.md

 ## Description
 The tool is design to grab a huge set of host banner in parallel, using python multiprocessing module.
 Added in a match string switch to only display host banner user is interested in.

-Tested to work in windows, Kali Linux and MacOS.
+Tested to work in Windows, Kali Linux and MacOS.

 ## Usage
 ```